Fragmentation of fully heavy tetraquarks: The TQ4Q1.1 functions as a case study: Introduction

 This work contributes to the broader effort of establishing a systematic, evolution-consistent framework for the fragmentation of fully heavy tetraquarks, bridging the flexible modeling strategies typical of hadron-structure studies with the most advanced tools from precision QCD.
 By addressing multiple spin-parity channels and both charm and bottom flavors, it provides a unified reference for the entire family of compact four-quark states.
 It sets the stage for future investigations and cross-validations with potential-model predictions, lattice QCD results, and heavy-flavor phenomenology at current and next-generation colliders.

 The structure of this article is as follows.
-In Section~\ref{sec:FFs}, we begin with a brief overview of the general features of heavy-flavor fragmentation, including how the NRQCD framework---originally developed for quarkonia---can be extended to the case of fully heavy tetraquarks.
+In Sec.~\ref{sec:FFs}, we begin with a brief overview of the general features of heavy-flavor fragmentation, including how the NRQCD framework---originally developed for quarkonia---can be extended to the case of fully heavy tetraquarks.
 We then present the technical foundation underlying the construction of the {\tt TQ4Q1.1} functions for both fully charmed and fully bottomed systems.
-In Section~\ref{sec:phenomenology}, we discuss our phenomenological analysis for tetraquark-jet systems at HL-LHC and FCC energies and within the HyF framework.
-In Section~\ref{sec:conclusions} we presents our conclusions and outlook.
+In Sec.~\ref{sec:phenomenology}, we discuss our phenomenological analysis for tetraquark-jet systems at HL-LHC and FCC energies and within the HyF framework.
+In Sec.~\ref{sec:conclusions} we presents our conclusions and outlook.